Angelo Cataldi: Personal life

 Cataldi currently resides in Chestnut Hill, Philadelphia and also owns a home in Sea Isle City, New Jersey.
 He previously lived in Medford, New Jersey.

 In August 1999, Cataldi was arrested and fined $82 for not having a beach tag at the beach in Avalon, New Jersey.
 Cataldi then proceeded to work with state legislator Neil M. Cohen to challenge the legality of beach tags.

 During the 2004 U.S. presidential election, Cataldi ripped President George W. Bush as a "bully" for his stance favoring restriction of freedom of speech on radio and television, and Senator John Kerry as a "phony" for questionable financial dealings, and wrote Ed Rendell's name in for president.

 Cataldi is a collector of 1950s memorabilia.

-Cataldi plans on writing a memoir about his career on radio.
+Cataldi wrote a memoir about his career on radio Loud.
 He co-hosts a podcast discussing television called The TV Show with longtime WIP co-host Rhea Hughes and comedian Jay Black.